federico-maria-ferrara/retowuest.github.io/pages/publications.md

 **Ideological Positions of Party Switchers**
 Paper prepared for presentation at the Annual Conference of the Midwest Political Science Association, Chicago, April 12-15, 2012.
 Co-authored with Simon Hug.

+### Book Project

+**Media Driven Accountability: The Role of Mass Media for the Monitoring of Governance**
+Co-authored with Michael Amsler, Chris Ewert, Jofre Rocabert, Michael Strebel, and Bruno Wüest